wakesurfer/terraform-meetup/README.md

 $env:TF_VAR_region="us-ashburn-1"

 ```
-Execute the script to set the environment or you could close the Powershell and start a new instance.
+Execute the script to set the environment.
 ```
 .\env-vars.ps1
 ```